 Melissa Menon joined our staff in 2014 as a primary assistant and is now our lead guide for primary.
 Melissa is a graduate of the University of North Texas and holds a Bachelor of Arts in Radio/TV/Film.
 She is pursuing Primary Montessori certification through the Center for Guided Montessori Studies.
 She and her husband, Venu Menon, have two daughters who completed a total of 16 years of Montessori education. firstname.lastname@example.org

-Alasha Al-Qudwah is a member of our after school care team.
+Alasha Al-Qudwah is our music specialist and administrative assistant.
 She is a mother, musician, and artist that is native of Charleston, WV that is passionate about working with children.
 She studied Violin Performance and Music Therapy at Ohio University under Marjorie Bagley, Steven Huang, and Dr. Stephen Miaky, and continued her studies at West Virginia State University under Amelia Chan, Dr. Dirk Johnson, and Scott Woodard.
 She holds a Bachelor of Arts and performs all over the tri-state region in many different genres.
 Alasha is currently a member of a popular band Qiet, who recently finished producing a full-length album under Producer and Professor Eddie Ashworth of Ohio University.
 Alasha also is the Fine Arts Instructor for Partnership for African American Churches, teaching strings, as well as the founder of the newly developed strings program in Clay County.
-Alasha is mother to her beautiful daughter Avalee, in which she believes the Montessori education will be her daughter’s best route to the ultimate experience of creative learning.

 Adam Arthur is our physical education teacher.
 Adam’s hometown is Nottingham, England.
 He is a graduate of Lander University, York College (England) and is the Director of Coaching at the Charleston Football Club, Manager at Quantum Sports, and plays for West Virginia Chaos.
 His Arthur played for York City and Ossett Town.
 He played two games for York as a trainee in their final season in Football League Two prior to their relegation to the Football Conference, before moving to Ossett in the Northern Premier League.
 In 2007, he moved to the United States to play college soccer at perennial top 15 program Lander University, where he was an NSCAA Division II All-American.
 During his college years he also played for two seasons with West Virginia Chaos in the USL Premier Development League.
 Following the conclusion of his college career, Adam returned to the UK, playing for Selby Town in the Northern Counties East Football League in the 2010–11 season.
 He returned to the United States in 2011, again playing for West Virginia Chaos.